-The region of warm SST anomalies in winter 2013-14 spread into the coastal domain of Alaska and northern British Columbia in May 2014, and then into the nearshore waters of the US Pacific Northwest in September 2014.
-The NE Pacific's anomalously warm water in spring, summer and fall 2014 was coincided with a variety of unusual biological events and species sightings.
+The region of warm SST anomalies in winter 2013-2014 spread into the coastal domain of Alaska and northern British Columbia in May 2014 and then into the nearshore waters of the U.S. Pacific Northwest in September 2014.
+The NE Pacific's anomalously warm water in spring, summer, and fall 2014 was coincided with a variety of unusual biological events and species sightings.
 From the bottom-up forcing perspective, Whitney [2015] documented extremely low chlorophyll levels during the late winter/spring of 2014 in the region of the warm anomalies, presumably due to suppressed nutrient transports into the mixed layer.
-Examples of dramatic species range-shifts in summer and fall 2014 that have come to our attention include the following: (1) a skipjack tuna caught near the mouth of the Copper River in July (Medred, 2014), (2) ocean sunfish and a thresher shark caught in summertime surveys off the coast of SE Alaska, where distributions of juvenile salmon and pomfret were also much different than usual (Wyatt Fournier, pers. comm.), (3) a record high northern diversion rate of Fraser River sockeye salmon, i.e., the proportion of adults returning around the north versus south side of Vancouver Island, (4) rhinoceros auklets in British Columbia preying on Pacific saury (associated with sub-tropical waters) rather than sand lance (associated with sub-arctic waters) in summer (Jen Zamon, pers. comm.), (5) high catches of albacore tuna near the coast of WA and OR during summer and fall 2014, (6) juvenile pompano collected during surveys near the mouth of the Columbia River in summer (Laurie Weitkamp, pers.
-Comm.) and (7) widespread strandings of Velella from British Columbia to California in July and August.
-There was also a massive influx of dead or starving Cassin's Auklets onto PNW beaches from October through December 2014 (Opar, 2015).
+Examples of dramatic species range shifts in summer and fall 2014 that have come to our attention include the following: (1) a skipjack tuna caught near the mouth of the Copper River in July [Medred, 2014]; (2) ocean sunfish and a thresher shark caught in summertime surveys off the coast of SE Alaska, where distributions of juvenile salmon and pomfret were also much different than usual (W. Fournier, personal communication, 2014); (3) a record high northern diversion rate of Fraser River sockeye salmon, i.e., the proportion of adults returning around the north versus south side of Vancouver Island [Gallagher, 2014]; (4) rhinoceros auklets in British Columbia preying on Pacific saury (associated with subtropical waters) rather than sand lance (associated with subarctic waters) in summer (J. Zamon, personal communication, 2014), (5) high catches of albacore tuna near the coast of WA and OR during summer and fall 2014; (6) juvenile pompano collected during surveys near the mouth of the Columbia River in summer (L. Weitkamp, personal communication, 2014); and (7) widespread strandings of Velella from British Columbia to California in July and August.
+There was also a massive influx of dead or starving Cassin's Auklets onto PNW beaches from October to December 2014 [Opar, 2015].
 The list is much more illustrative than comprehensive but does suggest that the physical oceanographic conditions had substantial and widespread impacts on the ecosystem.
-The full ecosystem response remains to be determined but it is liable to be profound, as occurred in the California Current during a period of weak coastal upwelling in 2005 [Warm Ocean Conditions in the California Current in Spring/Summer 2005: Causes and Consequences, GRL special issue 2006].
+The full ecosystem response remains to be determined, but it is liable to be profound, as occurred in the California Current during a period of weak coastal upwelling in 2005 (Warm Ocean Conditions in the California Current in Spring/Summer 2005: Causes and Consequences, GRL special issue, 2006).